bitcoin-wallet/bitcoin-wallet/wallet/README.recover.md

     ./wallet-tool reset --wallet=/tmp/bitcoin-wallet-decrypted-backup
     ./wallet-tool sync --wallet=/tmp/bitcoin-wallet-decrypted-backup --debuglog

+If you get an error about the key file being invalid/not existing, you may need to decrypt it with your spending PIN:

+    ./wallet-tool decrypt --wallet=/tmp/bitcoin-wallet-decrypted-backup --password=<PIN>

 The sync process will take anywhere from a few minutes to hours.
 Wallet-tool will return to the shell prompt if its finished syncing.
 Have a look at the wallet: